Atlanta Hawks: 2018–2026: Trae Young era

-Trip to the conference finals
+2020–21: Trip to the conference finals

 For the 2020–21 season, the Atlanta Hawks made moves to upgrade their roster.
-They signed two veteran players—wing Bogdan Bogdanovic and power forward Danilo Gallinari—and Rajon Rondo and Kris Dunn to help in the backcourt.
+They signed two veteran players – wing Bogdan Bogdanović and power forward Danilo Gallinari – and Rajon Rondo and Kris Dunn to help in the backcourt.

 In March 2021, head coach Pierce was fired after the team's 14–20 start to the season and Nate McMillan was named interim head coach.
 After McMillan took over head coaching duties, the Hawks immediately posted an eight-game win streak, putting them firmly in playoff contention.
-They went 27–11 under McMillen to finish 41–31, fifth-best in the Eastern Conference, and become Southeast division champions.
+They went 27–11 under McMillen to finish 41–31, fifth-best in the Eastern Conference, and become Southeast Division champions.

-In the playoffs, they defeated the fourth-seeded Knicks before upsetting the top-seeded 76ers to reach the Eastern Conference Finals, only the second time in 54 years that the franchise had advanced past the second round.
+In the playoffs, they defeated the fourth-seeded Knicks before upsetting the top-seeded 76ers to reach the conference finals, only the second time in 54 years that the franchise had advanced past the second round.
 They lost to Budenholzer's Bucks in six games after Trae Young was injured by stepping on an official's foot in Game 3.
 Two days after the Hawks were eliminated from their deep playoff run, the Hawks announced that McMillan had agreed in principle to a four-year deal as full-time head coach, a deal finalized on July 7.
 The 2020–21 Atlanta Hawks have been compared to the 1977–78 Seattle SuperSonics, in that both teams had poor records early on, made a coaching change, surged up the rankings to get better records, and made unexpected deep playoff runs.

-On June 30, 2022, the Hawks traded Danilo Gallinari and three future first-round picks for San Antonio Spurs star point guard Dejounte Murray and Jock Landale for.
-On July 6, 2022, the team traded Kevin Huerter to the Sacramento Kings for Maurice Harkless, Justin Holiday, and a future first-round pick.
+On June 30, 2022, the Hawks traded Danilo Gallinari and three future first-round picks for San Antonio Spurs star point guard Dejounte Murray and Jock Landale.
+On July 6, the team traded Kevin Huerter to the Sacramento Kings for Maurice Harkless, Justin Holiday, and a future first-round pick.
 With the Young-Murray backcourt, the team finished the season below expectations with a 41–41 record and a first-round loss to the Boston Celtics.

 In the 2023–24 season, shortly before the trade deadline with a losing record, the Hawks made it widely known they were willing to trade anyone on their team except Young and third-year forward Jalen Johnson.
 The Hawks finished the 2023–24 season with a 36–46 record, then fell to the Chicago Bulls 131–116 in the play-in tournament to miss the playoffs.

-In the next off-season, Dejounte Murray was dealt to the New Orleans Pelicans for Dyson Daniels, Larry Nance Jr., E.J Liddell, Cody Zeller and two future first-round picks, ending the Young-Murray backcourt after just two seasons.
-The Hawks won the 2024 Draft Lottery and used the 1st overall pick to select Zaccharie Risacher from France.
+In the next off-season, Dejounte Murray was dealt to the New Orleans Pelicans for Dyson Daniels, Larry Nance Jr., E. J. Liddell, Cody Zeller and two future first-round picks, ending the Young–Murray backcourt after just two seasons.
+The Hawks won the 2024 draft lottery and used the first overall pick to select Zaccharie Risacher from France.